-- LARGE COLOR TOUCHSCREEN: The Brother SE-600 computerized sewing and embroidery machine includes a large 37" touchscreen display
+- LARGE COLOR TOUCHSCREEN: The Brother SE 600 computerized sewing and embroidery machine includes a large 37 inches touchscreen display

-- 4" X 4" EMBROIDERY FIELD: This computerized combination machine is built with a 4" x 4" embroidery field with an included hoop, embroidery arm, and foot
+- 4 inch X 4 inch EMBROIDERY FIELD: This computerized combination machine is built with a 4 inch x 4 inch embroidery field with an included hoop, embroidery arm, and foot

 - ENHANCED EMBROIDERY FEATURES: The advanced features include change and preview thread colors, move designs on screen, and place lettering on arcs